 White Distilled Cleaning Vinegar

-This is the ULTIMATE non-toxic multi-purpose cleaner.
+This is the ULTIMATE non-toxic cleaning product.
 It’s made from acetic acid which can dissolve mineral deposits, dirt, grime, and grease and also kills bacteria.
 White vinegar is the best to use because it doesn’t stain and also has a 5% acidity which is many other multi-purpose cleaners.

 Yes—we realize it smells like, well, vinegar!
 You can mask the smell by adding a few drops of essential oils to the bottle.
 We love peppermint, lavender, and lemon for cleaning vinegar.